whollysmoke9232-hue/grace-in-the-margins/src/devotionals/god-works-we-work.md

 ---
 title: God Works, So We Work
+date: 2025-08-02
+author: Ed Wilkins
 layout: default.njk
+tags:
 excerpt: Sanctification is our responsibility—but it’s also God’s activity.
 He works in us, so we can work it out.
 And when we do, it brings Him joy.
-tags:
-  - devotionals
-  - grace
-  - obedience
-  - spiritual-growth
-  - holiness
-  - discipleship
-  - transformation
-date: 2025-08-02
 ---

 ## 📖 Key Scripture